brysonwaisi/Farming-Assistant/README.md

 </p>

 This repository contains the final stage of a student project to build an eCommerce website.
-This stage implements an API backend interface using Node.js and MongoDB to store data.
+This stage implements a frontend eCommerceplatform using React.js and an API interface using Node.js and MongoDB to store data.